Forecast

 Forecast is created through the artist-led curatorial practices of AGWA’s Head of Learning and Creativity Research, Lilly Blue, and artist-scholar Dr Jo Pollitt, together with artists Dianne Jones and Eva Fernández , and you the visitor.

 The Forecast collective acknowledges the people, lands, waterways and skies of Noongar Country where this work was created and continues to emerge each day.
+Aboriginal and Torres Strait Islander people are advised that this exhibition space contains images of deceased community members.

 Related Information